Your Ultimate 300 Blackout Red Dot Guide!

 Accuracy

-The primary purpose of a red dot sight is to enhance your accuracy, so it needs to be precise.
+Your red dot sight needs to be precise.
 The dot should be crisp and well-defined, not a blurry mess that makes precise aiming a challenge.
 It’s also important that the sight holds zero, meaning that once you’ve set the alignment of the sight, it should stay there without drifting off.

 The best red dots are the ones that can take a beating and are still raring to go.
 A red dot sight is an investment, and you want it to last.
 It should be tough enough to handle rough use and resistant to water, fog, and shock.
 A good pick would be one made from durable materials like aircraft-grade aluminum.